-The objective of this document is to present a detailed view of the Ekspres Bank Internal Capital Adequacy Assessment Process (ICAAP) based on 31 December 2023 data, in accordance with the guidelines from European Banking Authority (EBA) and the guidelines issued by the Danish Financial Supervisory Authority (FSA).
+The objective of this document is to provide a detailed view of Ekspres Bank's Internal Capital Adequacy Assessment Process (ICAAP) for 2025 based on 31 December 2024 data, in accordance with the guidelines from European Banking Authority (EBA) and the guidelines issued by the Danish Financial Supervisory Authority (FSA).

-The aim of the ICAAP is to assess the adequacy of the capital held by Ekspres Bank ("the bank") to cover, under a going concern assumption, the risks generated by Ekspres Bank commercial activities, on the basis of an internal assessment of these risks.
-The process is conducted on the banks prudential banking perimeter.
+The aim of the ICAAP is to assess the adequacy of the capital held by Ekspres Bank ("the bank") to cover, under a going concern assumption, the risks generated by the bank's activities, on the basis of an internal assessment of these risks.
+The process is conducted on the bank's prudential banking perimeter.